-By virtue of this act, sixty-eight persons who were proved to be of part Miami blood were added to the list of Miamis and became recipients of the annuities and lands from which they had been excluded since the removal of the tribe in 1846 and since the treaty of 1854, and in the winter of 1862, after a careful investigation into the claims of three grandchildren and two great-grandchildren of John Baptiste La Bresche, the Secretary decided that they also were of Miami blood and entitled to the benefit of the act of 1858; and by his direction they were enrolled with their tribe and all arrears paid to them, thus making altogether an addition of seventythree persons to those named in the list agreed upon at the treaty of 1854.
+By virtue of this act, sixty-eight persons who were proved to be of part Miami blood were added to the list of Miamis and became recipients of the annuities and lands from which they had been excluded since the removal of the tribe in 1846 and since the treaty of 1854, and in the winter of 1862, after a careful investigation into the claims of three grandchildren and two great-grandchildren of John Baptiste La Bresche, the Secretary decided that they also were of Miami blood and entitled to the benefit of the act of 1858; and by his direction they were eurolled with their tribe and all arrears paid to them, thus making altogether an addition of seventythree persons to those named in the list agreed upon at the treaty of 1854.

-three persons to those named in the list agreed upon at the treaty of 1854.
-These seventy-three and their descendants continued to draw a share of the annuities payable to the Miamis of Indiana up to and including the year 1867, or, in all, thirteen annual payments, when by act of March 2, 1867 (14 Stat., page 492), making appropriations for the current and contingent expenses of the Indian Department for the fiscal year ending June 30, 1868, there is appropriated to the Miamis of Indiana, for interest on \$221,257.86, as provided for in the treaty of 1854, \$11,062.89; and section 5 of the same act is as follows: "That the sum hereinbefore appropriated to the Miamis of Indiana, or which shall hereafter be appropriated to them, shall only be paid to such persons as may be, upon the opinion of the Attorney-General, legally entitled to the same under the provisions of the treaty with said Indians of June 5, 1854, and Senate amendments thereto, regardless of any subsequent legislation."
+These seventy-three and their descendants continued to draw a share of the annuities payable to the Miamis of Indiana up to and including the year 1867, or, in all, thirteen annual payments, when by act of March 2, 1867 (14 Stats., page 492), making appropriations for the current and contingent expenses of the Indian Department for the fiscal year ending June 30, 1868, there is appropriated to the Miamis of Indiana, for interest on \$221,257.86, as provided for in the treaty of 1854, \$11,062.89; and section 5 of same act is as follows: "That the sum hereinbefore appropriated to the Miamis of Indiana, or which shall hereafter be appropriated to them, shall only be paid to such persons as may be, upon the opinion of the Attorney-General, legally entitled to the same under the provisions of the treaty with said Indians of June 5, 1854, and Senate amendments thereto, regardless of any subsequent legislation."

-Accordingly, the question was submitted to the Attorney-General, who, after reviewing the treaties and legislative acts under which the Miami Indians became entitled to their annuities, states as follows:
+Accordingly, the question was submitted to the Attorney-General, who, after reviewing the treatics and legislative acts under which the Miami Indians became entitled to their annuities, states as follows: